hrmck/100-days-of-code/r1-log.md

 - CSS Flexbox

 I felt excited when I was going through the CSS animations.
 It was amazing!
 However, is it commonly used in websites on the Internet?
 It seems to be resource-consuming...

+### R1D7 (2021/09/03)

+Completed the CSS Grid courses from freeCodeCamp.
+The courses from freeCodeCamp were part of the curriculum of "HTML and CSS Basics" in The Odin Project.
+After finishing "HTML and CSS Basics", I moved on to "Developer Tools" to learn about the Chrome develop tool (as I use MS Edge as main browser).

+I wished I knew CSS Flexbox and Grid earlier.
+It makes the stlying much more easier.